-Seahawks waive tight end Ed Dickson, safety Tedric Thompson, creating $5 million in salary cap space
+Seahawks release tight end Ed Dickson, waive safety Tedric Thompson, creating $5 million in salary cap space

 Seattle has not been rumored close to any other significant signings, but the Seahawks are known to also be interested in free agent defensive end Everson Griffen, who has been thought as a possible fallback plan if things did not work out with Clowney.
 Griffen, who was recently told by the Vikings that the team would not re-sign him, is thought to want somewhere in the $8-10 million range.

-The Seahawks could also still make some other moves to clear out some cap space — other players who could be cut include center Justin Britt ($8.5 million) while the team could also restructure some deals to create space as well (such as turning some of Russell Wilson’s $18 million salary into bonus which would spread out the cap hit some over future years).
+If needed, the Seahawks could also still make some other moves to clear out some additional cap space — other players who could be cut include center Justin Britt ($8.5 million) while the team could also restructure some deals to create space as well (such as turning some of Russell Wilson’s $18 million salary into bonus which would spread out the cap hit some over future years).

-In January, Thompson qualified for one of the league’s proven performance escalators which increased his base salary for 2020 from $735,000 to $2.13 million with a cap hit of $2.3 million for this year.
+Thompson, maybe somewhat oddly, became more vulnerable for being waived when he qualified in January for one of the league’s proven performance escalators which increased his base salary for 2020 from $735,000 to $2.13 million with a cap hit of $2.3 million for this year.
 But only $168,003 is in dead money, so the waiving of Thompson will save Seattle $2.13 million against the salary cap.

-Dickson was entering the final season of a three-year contract worth up to $10.7 million he signed with the Seahawks in 2018.
+Dickson, meanwhile, was entering the final season of a three-year contract worth up to $10.7 million he signed with the Seahawks in 2018.

 It had been reported two weeks ago the team had allowed Thompson to seek a trade.
 But that didn’t happen and waiving him now allows Thompson to begin finding a new team.